pulkjr/Insight-2019/README.md

 # Insight-2019
-Session 1403-2 - Advanced PowerShell Techniques
+Session 1403-2: Advanced PowerShell Techniques
-Session 1402-1 - Administer Your NetApp Storage Environment Using PowerShell Essentials
+Session 1402-1: Administer Your NetApp Storage Environment Using PowerShell Essentials

+# Related Sessions
+Session 2018-2: Harnessing the Power of ONTAP Infrastructure Testing with Pester

 ## Who this is for:
 * You have some experience with PowerShell and are looking to write more mature scripts, functions, classes, and modules